pooryadb/Modulated-Android-Project/README.md

 # Modulated-Android-Project

-This is a base Android-Project, focused on Modularization-Patterns.
+This is a base Android project template, focused on Modularization-Patterns.

 ## modules & dependencies